 Chlorophyll-b is an organic material and one of the most abundant pigments on organism which responsible for trapping the light energy.
-It has chemical formulation of $C{55}H{70}O_6N_4Mg$ which has porphyrin-like ring with magnesium ion located in its centre and hydrophobic hydrocarbon tail.
-Therefore, the total of number of atoms that is considered in this work is 136 atoms.
+It has chemical formulation $C{55}H{70}O_6N_4Mg$ which have porphyrin-like ring with magnesium ion is located in its center and hydrophobic hydrocarbon tail.
+Therefore, the total of number of atoms that we consider in this work is 136 atoms.
 These number comes from 55 carbon, 70 hydrogen, 6 oxygen, 4 nitrogen, and 1 magnesium atom.
-Since chlorophyll-b has the aldehyde group, it has a different characteristic compared with other chlorophyll.
+Since chlorophyll-b has the aldehyde group then it has a difference characteristic compared with other chlorophyll.